jupyterhub/jupyterhub/docs/source/getting-started/what-is-jupyterhub.md

 spec](https://jupyter-client.readthedocs.io/en/stable/kernels.html)
 tells you even more.

-The normally has to be reachable by the single-user notebook server but the gateways mentioned above can get around that limitation.
+The kernel normally has to be reachable by the single-user notebook server but the gateways mentioned above can get around that limitation.

 If you get problems with "Kernel died" or some other error in a single